ShapDBM: Exploring Decision Boundary Maps in Shapley Space: Discussion

 \section{Discussion}

-\textbf{Scalability:} Shapley value estimation is computationally expensive.
-On our largest dataset, estimation took close to 18 hours, but smaller subsets are sufficient to achieve a high $ACC_M$ \citep{DBM_eval}.
-We tested using a 10k subset of SVHN (see supp. material), reducing estimation time to $\approx3$ hours, and produced a map with $ACC_M = 86.2\%$.
+\textbf{Scalability:} Computing Shapley values is costly (times, all case studies, in supp. material): $\approx21$ hours on our largest dataset (SVHN); $\approx5$ hours on our smallest dataset (CIFAR-4).
+Subsets can yield a high $MA$ -- a 10k SVHN subset yields a map with $MA=86.2\%$ in $\approx3$ hours (see supp. material).
+While our cost largely exceeds existing DBM methods (except DeepView\,\cite{Deepview} which times similarly), this is due to Shapley value computation being largely CPU-bound on large datasets for stability reasons.
+Our method yields much higher-quality DBMs (lower measured errors and less visual fragmentation), both key for correctly assessing how a ML model works, our core goal.
+Optimizing speed is left to future work.

-\textbf{Validity:} Using $P(D)$ on complex datasets creates fragmented DBMs that falsely imply issues with the classifier. $P(S)$ represents how $f$ views the dataset, grouping otherwise distant data samples (which $f$ however treats similarly) in Shapely space.
-Interpolation in $P(D)$ is fixed between known samples for DBMs, whereas $P(S)$ places the manifold outside these regions in data space.
+\textbf{Validity:} Using $P(D)$ on complex datasets creates fragmented DBMs that falsely imply issues with the model $f$. $P(S)$ represents how $f$ views the dataset $D$, grouping distant data samples (which $f$ treats similarly) in Shapley space.
+DBMs are a fixed surface cutting $\mathbb{R}^n$ that shows how decision boundaries meet between given points\,\cite{DBM_eval}.
+In our case, this surface is mainly determined by the choice of $P$ and $P^{-1}$.
+The transformation $D \rightarrow S$ changes the position of point clusters in $\mathbb{R}^n$ and as such yields a different, but by construction valid, DBM.
+Interpolation in $P(D)$ is fixed between known samples for DBMs.
+In contrast, $P(S)$ places the manifold outside these regions in data space, thus covering $f$ better.

-\textbf{Future Work:} First, improvements could be made to NNInv, such as incorporating deconvolutional operations\,\citep{deconv_networks} to improve performance.
-We also hypothesize aggregation \citep{grouseflocks, antichain_paper2} could improve visual quality through multilevel approaches.
+\textbf{Future Work:} NNInv inverse projection quality could be improved by deconvolution operations\,\cite{deconv_networks}.
+Aggregation\,\cite{grouseflocks, antichaincikm} could improve visual quality via multilevel approaches.
+Our approach focuses on Shapley values as a transformation to improve DBM quality, yet other approaches may yield similar quality improvements with less computational effort.